Scripture Treasury

 Exodus 12 reaches fulfillment in Christ, the true Lamb.
 The Passover blood prefigures the Precious Blood.
 The old deliverance from Egypt prefigures deliverance from sin and death through the Holy Sacrifice.

-Therefore Catholic life cannot treat sacrifice as optional ornament.
+Therefore Catholic life cannot treat sacrifice as an optional appendage.
 The Church lives from the altar where Calvary is sacramentally made present.

 Application to the Present Crisis